inforlife/process/issues.md

 We require an approval from QA only for `features` and `enhancements`.
 `Payoffs` and `others` are approved by the development team.
 `Fixes` are confirmed by a team of the development team.

+# Nullification

+Issues may need to be nullified at some stage of their life.
+That may happen due to changes in the requirements, because the same outcome can be achieved in a different way or for other reason.

+When this happens, according to the stage the Issue is currently in, a different course of action is taken.

+- If it hasn't been implemented yet, the Issue is simply closed and the  `Nullified` Label is attached to it.
+- If it is under development, the Pull Request is closed, the issue branch is deleted then, the Issue is closed and the  `Nullified` Label is attached to it.
+- If it has been already merged into `master` (Pull Request closed), a new Issue is created indicating the functionalities provided by the original Issue must be removed.
+This new issue follows the standard [development process](https://inforlife.github.io/process/development.html).